3 - Control Flow

 than the keyboard and I don't want a function with 2-3 parameters stuck in a side effect assignment statement in

-test.
+a while test.
 Also sometimes you want to exit a loop, not just based on the return value from the function,

 but instead based on the data structure that came back from the function itself.